Frequently Asked Questions

 - Click Print Receipt

 Students are prompted for their Social Security number at the time of enrollment to ensure accurate reporting to the IRS.
 SSN disclosure is mandatory to be eligible for the Tax Credit.
 The University is required by federal law to report your SSN and other pertinent information to the Internal Revenue Service pursuant to the reporting requirements imposed by the Taxpayer Relief Act of 1997.
 The University also will use the SSN you provide to verify your identity.
+The University takes the protection of your social security number very seriously and it will be encrypted in our system.
 This notification is provided to you as required by the Federal Privacy Act of 1974.

 If you find we have recorded an incorrect number, please provide us with written notice of the correct number.